Get E-Book

 // arrayBuffers: 10_515

-process.memoryUsage.rss() exists as a faster alternative when you only need the RSS figure.
-The full process.memoryUsage() call gathers several process and V8 memory counters and can be slower because Node may inspect memory information across pages and heap data.
-If a health check endpoint polls memory many times per second, process.memoryUsage.rss() is lighter because it returns only RSS.
+The full process.memoryUsage() call gathers several process and V8 counters.
+It can be slower because Node may inspect memory information across heap and page data.
+If a health check endpoint polls memory often, process.memoryUsage.rss() is cheaper because it returns only RSS.

-RSS also needs careful interpretation.
-It includes memory shared with other processes, including shared libraries.
-If you fork a process, some physical pages are shared via copy-on-write until either process modifies them.
-RSS counts those shared pages in both processes, so summing RSS across workers overstates total physical memory use.
-To get the unique portion on Linux, read /proc/self/smaps and look at the Private_Dirty and Private_Clean fields.
+RSS also needs careful reading.
+It includes memory shared with other processes, such as shared libraries.
+If you fork a process, some physical pages can be shared through copy-on-write until either process modifies them.
+RSS counts those shared pages in both processes, so adding RSS across workers can overstate total physical memory use.

-For periodic production monitoring, a pattern like this is enough:
+For periodic production monitoring, a simple sampler is enough -

 setInterval(() => {